Using Private Registries With the Torizon Platform

 $ source tcb-env-setup.sh

-If using Windows, you must pass extra parameters to the script when using the following commands:
+Beware that under Windows, you must pass extra parameters to the script when the use of the following commands is intended:

 ostree serve: consult the ostree serve reference.

 Evaluation: Enabling a Single Device

 This only applies to container updates via Torizon Platform Services.
 If you want to pull/access a private registry outside of the context of Torizon remote updates then just perform a normal